Diversifying Human Pose in Synthetic Data for Aerial-view Human Detection: Introduction

-To address the first question, we introduce a pose generator based on the diffusion model, an emerging generative model that exhibits remarkable performance~\cite{GTevetICLR2023}.
-The pose generator is designed to provide a variety of realistic human poses in the form of 3D keypoint locations.
-Using the pose generator, we construct a large set of diverse novel poses (`novel pose set') while ensuring a certain level of diversity by not allowing highly similar poses in the set.
+To tackle the first challenge, SynPoseDiv incorporates a pose generator based on the diffusion model, an emerging generative model known for its remarkable performance~\cite{GTevetICLR2023}.
+The pose generator produces a wide range of realistic human poses in the form of 3D keypoint locations.
+Using this generator, SynPoseDiv constructs a large set of diverse novel poses (`novel pose set') while ensuring diversity by filtering out highly similar poses.

-To address the second question, we use a \emph{source-to-target} image translator to create human images such that virtual characters assume various poses in the novel pose set.
-Ideally, training the image translator requires pairs of source and target images along with their corresponding poses.
-However, target images corresponding to poses in the novel pose set are not available in our scenario.
-To deal with this issue, our strategy is to first train the image translator on image pairs from an existing synthetic dataset with diverse viewpoints and fairly limited types of similar poses.
-The image translator is then applied in a cascaded manner, transforming input poses only to similar yet distinctive target poses.
-Specifically, we apply the image translation to sequences of target poses (`target pose sequences') that demonstrate a variety of limited body movements, gradually transforming an input pose into a final target pose.

-Our strategy requires any two adjacent poses in a target pose sequence to be as close to each other as possible.
-To ensure this property, we first randomly select a few final target poses from the novel pose set for each pose in the original synthetic dataset that serves as the starting pose of each target pose sequence.
-Then, finding a target pose sequence can be viewed as a problem of finding the optimal path from a starting pose to a final target pose in a graph built on the novel pose set.
-We use Dijkstra's algorithm~\cite{EDijkstraNM1959} to solve this optimal path search problem.
-Then, for each target pose in a target pose sequence, a corresponding target image is generated by the image translator using the previous target image as the source image for the current image generation.
+To address the second challenge, SynPoseDiv employs a source-to-target image translator to create human images where virtual characters assume various poses from the novel pose set.
+Since target images corresponding to these novel poses are unavailable for training---which could limit the image translator's effectiveness---SynPoseDiv applies the translator to sequences of target poses (`target pose sequences') that demonstrate \emph{incremental} body movements, gradually transforming an input pose into the desired final target pose.
+These target pose sequences are selected from the novel pose set through a target pose selection process, which identifies the optimal path from a starting pose to a final target pose within a graph built from the novel pose set.
+This process is solved using Dijkstra's algorithm~\cite{EDijkstraNM1959}.
+For each target pose in the sequence, a corresponding target image is generated by the image translator, using the previously generated target image as the source.